-- An approved Labor Condition Application, which verifies that your wages, benefits and working conditions are the same as other similar jobs within the geographic area;
+- Then you wait for your LCA to be approved.
+An approved Labor Condition Application verifies that your wages, benefits and working conditions are the same as other similar jobs within the geographic area;

 - A copy of your degree, and proof of equivalency if obtained outside the United States;

 - Proof that you meet all other qualifications for the job, such as licenses and experience;